GustasJanusauskas/Book-Catalog-Service/README.md

 # Description
-A library book catalogue online service.
+A library catalogue website, built with ASP.NET, Angular and PostgreSQL.
-Submission for the BA IT challenge 2022 for Gustas Janušauskas.

 # Features
 A user can: